Alexandra Bridge: Construction updates and lane closures

 The Alexandra Bridge, also known as the Interprovincial Bridge, connects Sussex Drive in Ottawa and Des Allumettières Boulevard in Gatineau.
 It provides a link between the tourist attractions of the Byward Market and the Canadian Museum of History.

-Approximately 22,000 vehicles cross the Alexandra Bridge per day.
-This amounts to 13% of the vehicle traffic on the interprovincial bridges in the National Capital Region.
-The bridge is also used by about 40% of all pedestrians and cyclists crossing the river, the highest use of all the interprovincial bridges.
+Under normal circumstances, approximately 18,000 vehicles cross the Alexandra Bridge per day.
+This amounts to 9% of the vehicular traffic on the interprovincial bridges in the National Capital Region.
+The bridge is also used by about 34% of all pedestrians and cyclists crossing the river daily, the second highest use of all the interprovincial bridges.

 The Canadian Society for Civil Engineering designated the Alexandra Bridge as a National Historic Civil Engineering Site.
 The bridge is owned by the Government of Canada and maintained by Public Services and Procurement Canada (PSPC).